Sinusoidal36/async-gsm-modem/README.md

 # async-gsm-modem

-async-gsm-modem is a Python library for controlling an AT GSM modem.
+async-gsm-modem is a Python library for controlling an AT GSM modem using asyncio.

 ## Installation